grCod/poly/README.md

 **Notice :**
 With asp shells it is recommended to use the default shell. ( /shells/shell.asp )
-Aspx shells may not work on some servers.
+Encoded aspx shells may not work on some servers.
 Php works pretty much with every shell, on every server.
 Rnd and rot encodings are not binary safe. ( may produce unprintable characters )